Millions remain under heat warning as extreme heat grips Northwest - KESQ

 Portland set an all-time, record-high temperature three days in a row, topping out at 116 degrees on Monday.
 Seattle hit 108 degrees, breaking the all-time record it set just a day earlier.

-Across the border, Lytton, British Columbia, hit 117.5 degrees on Monday — the highest temperature ever recorded in Canada, and around 48 degrees above what’s normal for this time of year.
+Across the border, Lytton, British Columbia, hit 121 degrees on Tuesday — the highest temperature ever recorded in Canada.
+The record was broken on Sunday and then again on Monday.

 Kristina Dahl, a senior climate scientist at the Union of Concerned Scientists, says the heat wave is “unprecedented.”